lambdaX/headless-primitives-kit/README.md

 1. Rendering the UI (JSX).
 2. Styling the UI.
 3. Connecting the rendered UI elements' event handlers (like `onClick`, `onFocus`) to the methods provided by the headless component instances.
-4. Subscribing to state changes from the headless components to re-render your React components.
+4. Subscribing to state changes from the headless components (or using the `useHeadlessComponent` hook which handles subscriptions) to re-render your React components.

 This gives you maximum flexibility and control over the final look, feel, and accessibility of your components.